viviRbi/vyNote/Backend/SpringCore-SpringMVC-SpringBoot.md

 ##  How would you specify HTTP status codes to return from your controller?
 - Use ```return new ResponseEntity(HttpStatus.NOT_ACCEPTABLE); ``` with @ResponseBody to bypass the ViewResolver

 25. How do you handle exceptions thrown in your code from your controller?
-What happens if you don’t set up any exception handling?
+What happens if you dont set up any exception handling?

 ##  How would you consume an external web service using Spring?
 - Using a rest template which have getForObject, getForEntity, postForObject, postForLocation, put, delete headForHeaders, optionsForAllow method